Easy Homemade Mayo in an Immersion Blender

 Ingredients & Substitutions

-How to Make My Mayonnaise
+How to Make This Immersion Blender Mayonnaise

 Step 1.
-Use an Immersion Blender
+Use the Right Container

 Adding wet ingredients to muffin batter.

 Step 2.
-Room Temperture Egg
+Start With Room Temperature Egg

 Cracking an egg into the blender cup.

 Step 3.
-Add The Ingredients
+Add The Remaining Ingredients

 Step 4.
 Add the Oil